-It’s also necessary to remove efflorescence—white deposits that form on the surface of concrete walls subject to constant moisture—before applying sealer; do so with muriatic acid (follow the manufacturer’s instructions).
+It’s also necessary to remove efflorescence, or white deposits that form on the surface of concrete walls subject to constant moisture, before applying sealer.
+You can do so with muriatic acid (be sure to follow the manufacturer’s instructions).

 DO take steps to keep water away from your basement.

 Sometimes, the solution to wet basement walls is easy.
-For instance, remove foundation plantings, such as bushes and flowerbeds that require watering, which subsequently allows water to seep into the basement.
-Also inspect and, if needed, repair guttering and downspouts to ensure that they’re directing water away from your home.
-It’s also a good idea to grade your yard away from the foundation—at least a two percent slope.
+For instance, remove foundation plantings and flowerbeds that require watering, because that water could subsequently seep into the basement.
+Also inspect and, if needed, repair gutters and downspouts to ensure that they’re directing water away from your home.
+It’s also a good idea to grade your yard away from the foundation at at least a 2 percent slope.

 DON’T forget interior drainage solutions.

 Another method of attaining dry basement walls is to install a drainage channel beneath the floor inside the basement.
 The drain is similar to the exterior drain tile described above, but it’s located just inside the basement walls; then, new walls are built on the inside of drain so the original basement walls are not visible.
 This is another job for a foundation contractor, at a minimum cost of around $5,000.
 When it’s done you’ll have new, dry walls, and any residual water that seeps through the old basement walls will be directed to the drain channel and pumped away.